microprediction/timemachines/README.md

 ### What's not here
 This wraps some time series prediction libraries that:

  - Use pandas dataframes
  - Bundle data with prediction logic
  - Rely on column naming conventions
-     -
+ - Require 20+ lines of setup code before a prediction can be made

+Just observing, not judging.

 ### Out of scope
 The simple interface is not well suited to problems where exogenous data comes and goes.
 You might consider a dictionary interface instead, as with the river package.
 It is also not well suited to fixed horizon forecasting if the data isn't sampled terribly regularly.